Travers Rhodes

 |

-My current email is tsr42 [at] cornell [dot] edu.
+You can reach me at tsr42 [at] cornell [dot] edu.

 You can also find more about me at my Google Scholar Profile and on LinkedIn.